 - Unscrew the 4 screws on the top and sides of the NVR and slide off the black NVR cover.

 - The SATA data and power cables are already connected to the motherboard.
 Connect them to your hard drive

 - Screw the hard drive onto the NVR – align the screw holes of the hard drive with the NVR socket.
-Then from the other side, screw the provided screws into each hole in turn.
+Then, screw the provided screws into each hole in turn from the other side.

-- To proceed with the installation, I highly recommend connecting the NVR via the HDMI or VGA port.
+- I highly recommend connecting the NVR via the HDMI or VGA port to install.
 Most of the settings can only be done through the NVR’s built-in user interface.

 - Connect a mouse to the USB port.

 - Turn on the NVR with the hard drive installed; it will automatically connect to all wireless IP cameras and continuously record all channels at 1080p.

 - After a few minutes, you should see the message “Format Success.”
 Now your cameras are stored on the hard drive.